frreri/f25d-task2-cv/README.md

 This is a simple resume page I made as the second task in my Frontend Development class.
 I've purposefully used only HTML and CSS this time, as we're building upon this and including javascript in task 3.

+I have included a print css-file for the resume page, so it looks good when printing on paper

 ## Now with automatic dark or light mode depending on user's OS settings!

 Light mode: